 Natural stone makes a beautiful material for building.
 The original and the best; natural building stone has been used for hundreds of years as a building material, and continues to be the preferred choice for many prestigious building projects today.
-Many of the UK’s building stone suppliers buy their building stone from Goldholme, who manage 2 of the UK’s most productive building stone quarries.
+Many of the UK’s building stone suppliers buy their building stone from Goldholme, who manage two of the UK’s most productive building stone quarries.

 There are many pros and cons to using natural stone as a building material.
 You can find these outlined below.

 For details of your nearest building stone supplier, or for wholesale building stone prices, please contact our team.

 Long gone are the days when stone was drawn by teams of oxen or relied on river barges to reach its destination.

 Modern building stone is delivered carefully sized and stacked on shrink wrapped timber pallets.
 These can be off loaded by Hiab crane or Moffit Mounty type forklifts which arrive with the lorry.
 Cotswold dry stone walling or naturally bedded stone may arrive in tonne builder bags as favoured by builder’s merchants.
 Smaller quantities of stone can be collected from your local building stone supplier.

 Quoins or no quoins?
 This is one of the builder’s biggest dilemmas!
 Quoins are the large blocks of building stone that are frequently used to provide formal corners to a new dwelling.
 Quoins can be cut to any size.
 The standard versions are calculated to work with walling stone at a range of standard course heights.
 Quoins undoubtedly give a touch of class to any new build.
 They are traditional looking and give great assistance to the builder in terms of plumbing up the walls and speed of construction.
 Projects built without the use of quoins always appear unfinished and of budget construction.